Lee Kim Yew

-Lee Kim Yew (born 19 August 1955) is a Malaysian entrepreneur, businessman and philanthropist.
+Lee Kim Yew (born 19 August 1955) is a Malaysian entrepreneur, investor and philanthropist.
 He was the founder and chairman of Country Heights Holdings Berhad and was among the first to venture into property development with country-living concept.
-Under Country Heights Holdings Berhad, he established various projects such as the Palace of the Golden Horses, The Mines and GHHS Healthcare.
+Under Country Heights Holdings Berhad, he established projects such as the Palace of the Golden Horses, The Mines and GHHS Healthcare.